caioteixeira/caioteixeira.github.io/_posts/2021-01-10-how-to-reduce-unity-build-times.md

 ## Build asset bundles and game binary independently

 Does your project build new bundles for every new game binary build?
-You may save a lot of build time by splitting the asset bundle builds from game binary builds.
+You may save a lot of build time by **splitting the asset bundle builds from game binary builds**.
 Many changes on code will not require entire new asset bundle builds, as assets and scriptable objects will still be compatible and if any compatibility issue happens, you will probably fix it at the same time.

 If you are building locally, this can be done as simply as removing your asset bundle build routine from your custom build scripts.

-If you are building on a continuous integration tool, you can cache the folder where your store your built asset bundles (similarly to how we cached the Library folder) and only trigger new asset bundle builds if an asset has changed.
-GitHub Actions has a [built-in filter](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths) that you can use to trigger an asset bundle build action only if an asset in a folder has changed, you can probably do the same in other CI tools.
+If you are building on a continuous integration tool, you can **cache the folder where you store your built asset bundles** (similarly to how we cached the Library folder) and only **trigger new builds if an asset has changed**.
+GitHub Actions has a [built-in filter](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths) that you can use to trigger a build action only if an asset in a folder has changed, you can probably do the same in other CI tools.

 ![Conditional asset bundle build diagram](/assets/images/blog/unity-build/asset-bundle-build-diagram.png)

-Another common setup is to actually have a separate project for asset bundles, this way asset bundles and binary builds are completely decoupled.
-By going this way, you don't have much overhead to import the assets (you don't even need to load a cached Library folder) and much of your build time will just be compilation and packaging.
+Another common setup is to actually have a separate project for asset bundles, this way asset and binary builds are completely decoupled.
+By going this way, you don't have much overhead to import the assets and much of your build time will just be compilation and packaging.
 This setup is also useful for other reasons, you can implement a decoupled content pipeline for artists and designers, for example.

 ![How dedicated pipelines would look like](/assets/images/blog/unity-build/asset-bundle-build-dedicated-pipeline-diagram.png)